 How American Standard Furnaces Compare with Other Brands

-American Standard maintains competitive AFUE ratings across their product line: – Their top-tier models reach up to 97% AFUE, matching industry leaders like Lennox and Carrier – Mid-range units typically offer 80-95% AFUE, comparable to Bryant and Rheem – Even their basic models maintain respectable efficiency ratings around 80%
+American Standard has competitive AFUE ratings throughout their product line: – The high-end models have AFUE ratings of up to 97 percent, which is comparable to the industry leaders such as Lennox and Carrier – The mid-range units have AFUE ratings of 80-95 percent, which is comparable to Bryant and Rheem – The basic models have AFUE ratings of around 80 percent which is also good

-American Standard’s warranty package stands out against competitors: – Limited lifetime warranty on heat exchangers (matching Trane, better than Rheem’s 20-year coverage) – 10-year parts warranty (industry standard, on par with Lennox and Carrier) – Optional extended labor warranties available through certified dealers
+The warranty package offered by American Standard is competitive: – Lifetime limited warranty on heat exchangers (the same as Trane, better than Rheem 20-year warranty) – 10-year parts warranty (standard in the industry, similar to Lennox and Carrier) – Extended labor warranties are available through certified dealers

 American Standard Model Recommendation